sherpa/sherpa/docs/install.rst

 before building Sherpa, to avoid skipping a number of tests in the test suite.

-The full Sherpa test suite requires the `mock` package (Python 2.7 only), `pytest`, and `pytest-xvfb`.
+The full Sherpa test suite requires `pytest` and `pytest-xvfb`.
 These packages should be installed automatically for you by the test suite if they do not already exist.

 .. note::